How it works

 The four-stage loop

-Grok reads your submission and determines whether it is specific enough for adversarial analysis.
+Gemini reads your submission with live Google Search grounding — surfacing current market conditions, recent competitive moves, and public information about the entities you mention before the adversarial loop begins.
+It determines whether the submission is specific enough for meaningful analysis.
 If a critical field is too vague to produce specific output, it asks one clarifying question before the loop continues.
-This stage is fixed — Grok runs it every time.
+This stage is fixed — Gemini runs it every time.
+Web search is not run on code review submissions.

 Claude constructs the strongest honest version of your idea as it currently stands.
 It does not fix weaknesses — it presents the best case.
 It identifies the real customer, the mechanism of value, and the three critical assumptions the entire idea depends on.
 This stage is fixed — Claude runs it every time.

-A different randomly selected model — Gemini or GPT-5 — synthesizes the Advocate's case and the Prosecutor's risks into a meaningfully improved version.
+A different randomly selected model — Gemini 2.5 Pro or GPT-5.4 — synthesizes the Advocate's case and the Prosecutor's risks into a meaningfully improved version.
 It starts with the Fatal risk and does not avoid it.
-It resolves what can be resolved, names what cannot, and produces a diff table showing exactly what changed and why.
+If that risk breaks the idea, it changes the idea.
+For each risk it decides: resolved, partially resolved, or unresolvable — with a specific experiment named for anything that cannot be resolved in analysis alone.

 Why the Prosecutor and Refiner rotate

 Different AI models have different epistemic tendencies, training data emphases, and failure modes.
 A model that is consistently the Prosecutor would develop predictable attack patterns.
-By randomly selecting the Prosecutor and Refiner on each run — subject to the constraint that no model runs two consecutive stages and no model appears more than once — each analysis reflects a fresh independent perspective.
+By randomly selecting the Prosecutor and Refiner on each run — subject to the constraint that no model runs two consecutive stages — each analysis reflects a fresh independent perspective.

 The model chain used for your specific run is logged and shown in your results and your PDF, so you know exactly which models evaluated your decision.